sidecus/vscode-cuda/README.md

 ## What it does

 - Creates vscode user and group
-- Installs zsh and commonly used libs
+- Creates vscode-share group which can be used for data sharing among different dev container users
-- Creates vsc-share group which can be used for data sharing among different dev container users
+- Installs zsh and other common packages
-- Installs commonly used Python libraries including numpy, torch, jupyter, etc.
+- Installs common Python libraries including numpy, torch, jupyter, etc.